I completed my Payroll Process and then realized I selected the wrong Bank Account.

 How this journal entry affects your Bank Reconciliation for Bank Account (W):

 The checks you wrote out of Bank Account (W) will still be on the Bank Reconciliation for that Account.
 To reconcile these checks you will mark all of the checks plus the Debit Journal Entry you created to move the transactions from Bank Account (W) to Bank Account (C).
-This will have a zero net affect because all of the the checks together Credit the Account for the same amount as the Journal Entry debit.
+This will have a zero net effect because of all of the checks together Credit the Account for the same amount as the Journal Entry debit.

 Bank Account (W) has the original checks and the reversing journal entry which balance each other out.